-SRLs are a type of lanyard enabling users to freely move around in an area.
+SRLs are a type of lanyard that enables users to freely move around in an area.
 It will roll out and retract in response to the user’s movement.
 It retracts to make sure the lifeline is constantly taut.
 When the yoyo harness detects an abrupt increase in speed — such as during a fall — an automatic speed brake will be activated, stopping the fall.

 For the above reason, the SRL is commonly compared to a seatbelt.
 If you pull the seatbelt lightly, it rolls out smoothly and retracts to a tight fit once you release it.
 If you pull it abruptly, such as when the car has to make a sudden stop, the system will lock, which ensures you don’t fly out of your seat.
 SRLs function in more or less the same way by stopping falls and minimizing the forces imposed on the worker when falling.